 “Yeah, yeah, I know I should create an estate plan.
 I’ll do it later.”

 We know how to improve our financial lives.
-We know […]
+We know what steps […]

 Rich Carey is a military millionaire.
 He’s spent his career in the U.S. Air Force; he’s currently stationed in Seoul, South Korea.
 He was stationed in Germany before this.
 He’ll retire after this.

 Most of his fellow servicemembers, upon taking a military retirement, start a second career.
 But Rich doesn’t need to.
 He’s financially independent, […]